Plant care and cultivation

 Umbrella tree

 Heptapleurum actinophyllum is a shrubby tree with a thin trunk that at the tip develops several umbrella-shaped leaves.
 As a tree, it can tolerate full sun exposure, but it can still thrive in partial shade.
-Although the outdoor trees can grow to be relatively large, it has been cultivated as house plant in temperate regions.
+Although the outdoor trees can grow to be relatively large, it has been cultivated as a house plant in temperate regions.
 It is these houseplants which are considered one of the best partial-shade plants since they do not need full sun exposure.
+Additionally, the umbrella tree is known for its air-purifying properties, helping to remove toxins from indoor environments.

 The Best Partial-Shade Plants - Umbrella tree